Call for Participation 2022

-We invite you to submit a paper or poster for the 21st Koli Calling International Conference on Computing Education Research (Koli Calling 2021) for the second virtual Koli, hosted around the world and from Finland, 18-21 November 2021.
+We invite you to submit a paper or poster for the 22nd Koli Calling International Conference on Computing Education Research (Koli Calling 2022) to be hosted in Koli, Finland, 17-20 November 2022.
+In-person attendance is encouraged, but virtual participation opportunities are being planned.

 Koli Calling is one of the leading international conferences dedicated to the scholarship of teaching and learning and to education research in the computing disciplines.
 Koli Calling is a single-track conference for original and novel work with research, practice and systems presentations as well as a keynote and invited talks.
 The conference is known for its moderate size, intimate atmosphere, and lively discussions.